pods-framework/pods/readme.txt

 * Fixed: Corrects most relationship fields on media items when editing in grid mode.
 Select2 based fields still need a workaround (Autocomplete, List View). (#4795) (@pglewis)
 * Fixed: Avoid printing null message in PodsUI #4796 (@davidatwhiletrue)
 * Fixed: Single-select Post Thumbnail does not display in Pods Template traversal.
 Allow traversing into post_thumbnail. (#4719) (@jamesgol)
 * Fixed: Disable the "Add New" button for relationships when we're inside a media modal window (#4864).
-This is just a workaround until we can iron out the CSS and display for a modal from a modal. (@pglewis )
+This is just a workaround until we can iron out the CSS and display for a modal from a modal. (@pglewis)
+* Fixed: Autotemplate hook validation to verify filter before applying Auto Templates (#4695) (@JoryHogeveen)

 ## Fixes for Unit Testing and Workflow